civilKaos82/university-course-database-design-challenge/README.md

 What are the potential costs if you are relying on supporting ruby code to help validate your data?
 Write an explanation in your gist.

-#### Cross-listing classes

-Sometimes schools allow courses to be cross-listed in multiple departments.
-For example, a Combinatorics class might be in both the Mathematics and Computer Science departments.

-How would you alter the schema above to accommodate that?

-When you are done, take a screenshot of your final schema design, and commit it.

 <!-- ##Optimize Your Learning  -->